Two generic drugs being tested in U.S. in race to find coronavirus treatments

 "We are focusing on high risk patients," said Dr. Andre Kalil, infectious disease specialist at the University of Nebraska Medical Center and the U.S. trial's lead investigator.
 "Our hope is that remdesivir will show that patients will be improving faster."

-Companies including Regeneron Pharmaceuticals Inc, Eli Lilly and Co and Takeda Pharmaceutical Co have begun to develop coronavirus treatment candidates, but human testing of their drugs has not yet started.
+Companies including Regeneron Pharmaceuticals Inc <REGN.O>, Eli Lilly and Co <LLY.N> and Takeda Pharmaceutical Co <4502.T> have begun to develop coronavirus treatment candidates, but human testing of their drugs has not yet started.